daniel-hain/ML_course_maastricht/README.md

  [ ::> Colab <:: ](https://colab.research.google.com/github/SDS-AAU/SDS-master/blob/master/M1/Notebooks/SML_application_R.ipynb)

 ## Introduction to Natural-Language-Processing (NLP) in R

+In this part you will be introduced to the fundamentals of analysing textual data, and the practical application in R. After reviwing the basics of string manipulation, we will move to bag-of-word style text summaries, and move on to slightly more advanced applications such as sentiment analysis and topic modelling.

  * A: Basics of text analysis in R
   [ ::> Video 1: Introduction to text analysis in R <:: ](https://www.loom.com/share/5648ecba2c26429aaebcda7ba8ffb83a?from_recorder=1)